 After a frigid day by a glacier or a cold day in port, I enjoyed the complimentary sauna and steam room in the nearby spa.
 They were empty most of the time, and I could also enjoy the larger showers.
 Remember to ask your cabin steward for your complimentary cozy bathrobes to use at the spa.

-My husband used the complementary men’s spaces too.
+My husband used the complimentary men’s spaces too.
 However, the men’s sauna worked during our cruise, but the steam room was broken.

 The Vitality Spa